CampusAI/CampusAI.github.io/_ml/data_mining/similar_items.md

 <blockquote markdown="1">
 **Algorithm:**
 1. Split the given sequence in [k-grams](https://en.wikipedia.org/wiki/N-gram): Continuous subsequences of length k (aka k-shingles)
-2. Hash each of the shingles into an integer value and store them in a unique set.
+2. Hash each of the shingles into a 4B integer value and store them in a unique set.
 </blockquote>

 {% include annotation.html %}